MicrosoftDocs/biztalk-docs/biztalk/core/adding-and-removing-custom-functoids-from-the-visual-studio-toolbox.md

 ---
 description: "Learn more about: Adding and Removing Custom Functoids from the Visual Studio Toolbox"
-title: "Adding and Removing Custom Functoids from the Visual Studio Toolbox | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Adding and Removing Custom Functoids from the Visual Studio Toolbox" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 28f798cc-da97-4332-a842-ba87ac7b13b8
-caps.latest.revision: 20
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Adding and Removing Custom Functoids from the Visual Studio Toolbox
 This topic describes how to add custom functoids to and remove custom functoids from the [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Toolbox.